vita-epfl/civil127-2025/Lab_1_Setup_and_Basics/Managing Python Environments with Conda.md

 # Managing Python Environments with Conda

 If you have multiple python environments for different projects or courses, you can use Conda to manage and switch between them.
-It works similarly for This page will guide you through the installation and tell you how to switch environments and install packages.
+It works similarly for Windows, Linux and MacOS.
+This page will guide you through the installation and tell you how to switch environments and install packages.
 Online version [here](https://www.notion.so/Managing-Python-Environments-with-Conda-19f44b73854b80798282eee8fa6ea15f?pvs=21).

 ### What is a command line interface (CLI) and how to get it?